Greedy walk on the real line: The process viewed from the server

-Theorem~\ref{thm:transientlog} is proved by grouping customers as in the following proposition.
+\textit{Grouping customers.} Theorem~\ref{thm:transientlog} is proved by grouping customers as in the following proposition.
 Write

-\begin{proposition} Let $u$ be a centered potential, and suppose that $u$ is unimodal.
-For any $\epsilon>0$, there exists $\delta>0$ depending on $\epsilon$ but not on the potential $u$, and a sequence of stopping times $L_0,L_1,L_2,L_3,\dots$ with the following properties.
+\begin{proposition} Let $(S_n)$ be a greedy random walk generated by a centered unimodal initial potential $u$.
+For any $\varepsilon>0$, there exists $\delta>0$ depending on $\varepsilon$ but not on the potential $u$, and a sequence of stopping times $L_0,L_1,L_2,L_3,\ldots$ with the following properties.